zanderhavgaard/zanderhavgaard/README.md

 - I name all of my computers after spaceships, real and fictional 🛸

 - I run Arch linux (btw) 🐧

-- This website is hosted on my pet Kubernetes cluster running Talos Linux!

 - On my own time I like obsessing over my dotfiles and NeoVim configuration, trying to brew the perfect cup of filter coffee, building and collecting (mechanical) keyboards, DnD, cyberpunk (the genre), cyberpunk (the pen and paper RPG), and much more 🎲